National Outdoor Leadership School: Hazards

 Encountering bears is a concern in the Wind River Range.
-There are other concerns as well, including bugs, wildfires, adverse snow conditions and nighttime cold temperatures.
+There are other concerns as well, including insects, wildfires, adverse snow conditions and nighttime cold temperatures.

 Importantly, there have been notable incidents, including accidental deaths, due to falls from steep cliffs (a misstep could be fatal in this class 4/5 terrain) and due to falling rocks, over the years, including 1993, 2007 (involving an experienced NOLS leader), 2015 and 2018.
 Other incidents include a seriously injured backpacker being airlifted near SquareTop Mountain in 2005, and a fatal hiker incident (from an apparent accidental fall) in 2006 that involved state search and rescue.
 The U.S. Forest Service does not offer updated aggregated records on the official number of fatalities in the Wind River Range.
 There also was an additional presumed death in 1999, where the student, Thomas Nazzaro's body, was never recovered.

 NOLS and other organizations

 NSHSS and NOLS

-NSHSS (National Society of High School Scholars) and NOLS team together to encourage members of NSHSS to pursue leadership development.
-NOLS is the premier teacher of outdoor skills and leadership, offering courses in the world's most spectacular wilderness settings.
-NSHSS members receive an automatic $150 partial scholarship for NOLS summer courses as well as a program application fee waiver in recognition of the academic and leadership contributions they already make at their schools and in their communities.
+The National Society of High School Scholars and NOLS team together to encourage members of NSHSS to pursue leadership development.